 I always try and keep Green Tomato Salsa Verde in my pantry.
 At the beginning of tomato season I head to my local farmers market and buy a bushel of green tomatoes.
 I fry a few up and then can the rest up.

-- 2 cups chopped green chilies.
-Pick your favorite, such as jalapeños, serranos, or such
+- 2 cups green chilies Chopped: Pick your favorite such as jalapeños, serranos, or such

 - 1 cup white vinegar